pranav997/pranav997.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My research lies at the intersection of machine learning, quantum computing, and condensed matter physics.
-I am supervised by [Roman Krems](https://groups.chem.ubc.ca/krems/).
+Previously, I was an MSc Physics student at <a href="https://www.ubc.ca">The University of British Columbia</a> and the <a href="https://qmi.ubc.ca">Stewart Blusson Quantum Matter Institute</a>.
+At UBC I was supervised by [Roman Krems](https://groups.chem.ubc.ca/krems/).
 I also enjoy documenting my thoughts on various topics through my blog posts.

 Beyond academics, you can find me on a hike, playing cricket or spending quality time with friends and family.